 Learning about THEME (Pt.
 2)

-anyone in the whole wide universe (okay maybe just Earth)
+Remember: Themes are universal.
+The can apply to anyone in the whole wide universe (okay maybe just Earth) |

 Determine a theme or central idea of a text and how it is conveyed through particular details;